Home / Use Cases / Professions / Legal Professionals

 Family members become collateral exposure

-Data brokers list relatives and household members alongside your own record.
-If someone finds your people-search profile, they also find the names and sometimes addresses of your spouse, children, and other family members.
+Brokers list relatives and household members on your record.
+Anyone who finds your people-search profile finds the names — and sometimes addresses — of your spouse, children, and other family.

 Exposure accumulates with career length

-Every case, firm change, and bar listing adds to your data broker footprint.
-Attorneys with long careers often have the most extensive profiles, including address histories spanning decades and contacts from multiple jurisdictions.
+Every case, firm change, and bar listing adds to your broker footprint.
+Long-career attorneys often have the most extensive profiles — address histories spanning decades and contacts across jurisdictions.

-See which broker sites connect your practice to your home address and family information.
+See which sites connect your practice to your home address and family information.

 Reduce your personal discoverability